likitha-am/my_newcityfrnd/README.md

 # MyNewFrnd – Your Trusted City Companion

+MyNewFrnd is a web-based platform built to help people who are relocating to a new city.
-MyNewFrnd connects individuals relocating to new cities with trusted, AI-powered local guides called CityMates to ensure a smooth and stress-free transition.
+It connects users with trusted local guides called CityMates and provides in-app support to make settling into a new city easier, safer, and less stressful.
+This project focuses on clean UI, smooth user flow, and real-world features like authentication and real-time chat.

 ## Problem
 People moving to new cities often struggle with finding safe accommodation,